Marlins’ Rojas homers in return from COVID; Miami tops Nats

 Rojas connected in the second inning against Patrick Corbin (2-2), and that was all Miami needed to take the opener of a five-game series.
 Rojas hadn’t played since July 26, when the Marlins’ season was suspended amid a team-wide coronavirus outbreak.

+“It’s an unbelievable feeling, and I’m glad I got a good pitch to hit in my first at-bat and hit a homer to put us ahead,” Rojas said.

-The 31-year-old Rojas was activated Thursday — when Miami’s game against New York was postponed after the Mets had two team members test positive — and was the first of the 17 Miami players sidelined by COVID-19 to return.
+The 31-year-old Rojas was activated Thursday — when Miami’s game against New York was postponed after the Mets had two team members test positive.
+He was the first of the 17 Miami players sidelined by COVID-19 to return.

+“I felt a roller coaster of emotions because I’ve been watching the games on TV and cheering on the boys on Twitter and trying to be as connected as I can,” Rojas said.
+“But it’s never the same feeling as when you’re playing the game with the guys on the field.”

 The homer was Rojas’ second in four games this season.